PacktPublishing/Full-Stack-Web-Development-with-Remix/8-session-management/bee-rich/README.md

   userId       String
 ```

-We add a `userId` field to both the `Expense` and `Invoice` model.
-The `userId` field specifies that each expense and invoice is associated with exactly one user.
+This adds a `userId` field to both the `Expense` and `Invoice` model.
+The `userId` field specifies that each expense and invoice is associated to exactly one user.

 The `@relation` definition is used to specify the relation between the `User` and `Expense` and `Invoice` models.
 In the `Expense` and `Invoice` models, the `userId` field is used as the foreign key to refer to the `User` model.
 The `userId` field points to the `id` field of the `User` model.
 We also specify that on deletion of the user object, all referenced expenses and invoices should be deleted as well (cascade).